solo-io/supergloo/docs/content/guides/wasm_extension.md

 enterprise-agent   1/1     1            1           55m
 ```

-If not, we will register the `remote-cluster` to install the enterprise-agent.
+If not, we will register `cluster-2` to install the enterprise-agent.
 Even if you already registered the cluster, we will re-run the registration command and include the `--install-enterprise-agent` flag to add the Enterprise agent.

 If using `kind` or another docker-based Kubernetes distro, the cluster registration command requires an additional flag `--api-server-address` along with the API server address and port.
 Use the command on the Kind tab if that is the case.

 {{< tabs >}}
 {{< tab name="Kubernetes" codelang="shell" >}}
 meshctl cluster register \
-    --cluster-name remote-cluster \
+    --cluster-name cluster-2 \
-    --mgmt-context "${MGMT_CONTEXT}" \
+    --mgmt-context "${CONTEXT_1}" \
-    --remote-context "${REMOTE_CONTEXT}" \
+    --remote-context "${CONTEXT_2}" \
     --install-enterprise-agent --enterprise-agent-chart-file=https://storage.googleapis.com/gloo-mesh-enterprise/enterprise-agent/enterprise-agent-${ENTERPRISE_NETWORKING_VERSION}.tgz
 {{< /tab >}}
 {{< tab name="Kind" codelang="shell" >}}